aleshaleksey/fansys23/abilities.md

 **Type**: (Natural, Class A/B)

-**Description**: When you are "stealthed" and make a ranged attack from concealment, and the attack misses the target, it does not reveal itself to the target.
+**Description**: When you are "stealthed" and make a ranged attack from concealment, and the attack misses the target, it does not reveal your position to the target.

 **Prerequisite**:
 - SP dice total of 10